ewol23/ewol23/README.md

 [linkedin]: https://linkedin.com/in/joshmadakor

-- 👯 I’m looking to collaborate on ...
+- 👯 "I’m looking to collaborate on innovative IT projects, eager to immerse myself in new technologies, contribute my skills, and continuously learn and grow in a dynamic environment!
 -->